per1234/EtherEvent/README.md

 This is an alpha release.
 It is not thoroughly tested and has not been tested at all with UIPEthernet, Girder, or NetRemote.
 There is a lot of room for improvement so if you have any issues, bugs, improvements, feature requests feel free to make pull requests or issue reports.
 Thanks!

 - Requires the arduinoMD5 library by Vasilis Georgitzikis: http://github.com/tzikis/ArduinoMD5
+- Requires the Entropy library: https://sites.google.com/site/astudyofentropy/file-cabinet
 - UIPEthernet library required for ENC28J60 ethernet chip: http://github.com/ntruchsess/arduino_uip
 - EventGhost is a free open source automation tool for Windows http://eventghost.com
-- TCP Events EventGhost plugin by miljbee - improved network event sender/receiver: http://www.eventghost.org/forum/viewtopic.php?p=16803 - allows sending events to multiple IP addresses
+- TCP Events EventGhost plugin by miljbee: http://www.eventghost.org/forum/viewtopic.php?p=16803 - Improved network event sender/receiver allows sending events to multiple IP addresses

 Receive Port: the port to receive events on is initially set to 1024 it can be changed in EtherEvent.cpp by modifying the value of receivePort